 Signatures stored in files

-One way to create a signature file is by using the Thunderbird composer.
-As an example, create a new HTML-formatted message in Thunderbird ().
+You can create a signature file by using the Thunderbird composer.
+As an example, open a new HTML-formatted message window in Thunderbird () or click on located on the'Mail Toolbar'.
 Make sure that the formatting toolbar is displayed.

 (If it is not displayed, you are composing a message formatted in text, not HTML.
 To change to HTML, select.)

 - Click .
-Make sure "HTML files" is selected, and then specify a file name and click .
+Choose where to save your HTML file.
+Make sure Save as Type : "HTML files" is selected, and then specify a file name and click .

 - Close the message window and discard the message without saving.